perzeuss/dify-discord-starter/README.md

 ## Dify variables

-By default the discord bot will pass the name of the user to the assistant, within the dify variable `username` and the current date as UTC string within the dify variable `now`.
+By default the discord bot will pass the id and name of the user to the assistant, within the dify variables `user_id` and `username` and the current date as UTC string within the dify variable `now`.
 In case of channel messages, the variable `channel_id` will also be defined.

 ## Conversation History